Towsurfer.com was created and founded by Eric Akiskalian in 1998 with a vision to promote the responsible growth of big wave and tow-in surfing.

 The best Lifejacket is one that keeps your airway in an upright position.
 Many PFD’s do not have the ‘back neck pad’ that helps keep your airway upright.
 These are a little bulkier and not popular for wear, unfortunately.
 If you take in water to your stomach and lungs your body is heavier in the water, without the additional flotation of your PFD, your body may not come to the surface, especially in heavy aerated conditions.

 There is a fine timeline for rescue and recovery in these conditions, give yourself every opportunity you can seize the opportunity for resuscitation in drowning or near-drowning situations.
-Even with muscle cramps or burst ear drums, it can be difficult on the surface of the water for basic swimming survival, a PFD can help you and your teammate.
-A properly fitted PFD also gives your partner a grab handhold for assisting you out of the water and it offers a little bit of protection for hypothermia, wind chill and reducing potential injury.
+Even with muscle cramps or burst eardrums, it can be difficult on the surface of the water for basic swimming survival, a PFD can help you and your teammate.
+A properly fitted PFD also gives your partner a grab handhold for assisting you out of the water and it offers a little bit of protection for hypothermia, and wind chill and reduces potential injury.

 Introduction – What is Tow-In Surfing: